kube-logging/kube-logging.github.io/content/docs/examples/_index.md

 ### Flow with multiple outputs

-This Flow sends every message with the `app: nginx` label to the `gcs-output-sample` nad `s3-output-example` outputs.
+This Flow sends every message with the `app: nginx` label to the `gcs-output-sample` and `s3-output-example` outputs.

 {{< include-code "logging_flow_multiple_output.yaml" "yaml" >}}